Jonathan Woodgate: Tottenham Hotspur

 After rejecting the chance to re-sign for Newcastle, Woodgate moved to Tottenham Hotspur for a reported fee of £8 million on 28 January 2008.
 He made his Tottenham debut against Everton two days later and scored his first Tottenham goal on 24 February 2008 which was a header in the League Cup final against Chelsea in extra-time to win Tottenham their first trophy since 1999.
 His performance won him the Man of the match award.

 Woodgate scored his first Spurs league goal on 19 March 2008, coincidentally also against Chelsea, in a 4–4 draw at White Hart Lane.
 He first captained Tottenham in a 2–1 defeat at White Hart Lane to Aston Villa on 15 September.
 Following Harry Redknapp's appointment, Woodgate became the second vice-captain, behind Robbie Keane.

 On Spurs' disastrous start to the 2008–09 season, Woodgate told the press that it was worse than when Leeds were relegated.
 Woodgate had been transferred to Newcastle United some 16 months before Leeds's eventual relegation at the end of 2003–04.
 Woodgate played just three times in Spurs highly successful 2009–10 campaign after succumbing to a long term groin injury.
 Harry Redknapp hinted at Woodgate's exit due to having to comply with new Premier League rules which limited squad sizes to 25 – ironically these rules were put in place in order to help the careers of English and Welsh footballers.
 Woodgate travelled to Australia to have surgery.

 On 19 January 2011, Woodgate played his first game in 14 months in a friendly match with QPR.
 The defender completed 45 minutes in a 9–2 victory at Spurs Lodge.
-Following this, on 15 February, a Champions League tie with AC Milan, he came on in the 59th minute for the injured Vedran Ćorluka.
+Following this, on 15 February, a Champions League tie with Milan, he came on in the 59th minute for the injured Vedran Ćorluka.
 He played out the rest of the game; however, was later diagnosed with a strain to his left adductor muscle.
 Spurs were unsuccessful in persuading Woodgate to agree a pay-as-you-play deal, and he was released on 16 June 2011.